 Partners in the Age Friendly Erie County initiative organized a workshop to gather feedback on the current needs of the community related to the Domains of Livability and jump start Needs Assessment efforts.
 Over 125 people attended the workshop representing over 80 organizations across the Domains of Livability.
 Access summary and notes from the workshop: Needs Assessment Workshop Report

-A Erie County-Wide Community Assessment
+2016-2017 Age Friendly Erie County Community Assessment

-All three versions of the survey included a core group of questions that asked residents to assess the over-all “age-friendliness” of the county and issues related to the ten AFEC domain areas, share information about preferences about communication methods and technology, and rate their satisfaction of personal access to local information.
+From August through December of 2016, Erie County Senior Services launched a comprehensive data collection program.
+Residents provided feedback through a detailed “long-form” online survey, an abbreviated “short-form” online survey, and a “short-from” paper questionnaire for use during in-person outreach.
+All three versions of the survey were used to assess the overall “age-friendliness” of the county and issues related to the AFEC domain areas, share information about communication methods and technology, and rate their satisfaction with local information.

-University at Buffalo, Masters in Urban Planning Studio
+2017 University at Buffalo, Masters in Urban Planning Studio

 Nine students in a Master's Level Urban Planning Studio at the University at Buffalo created an Age Friendly Index and synthesized AFEC and Erie County data to create a comprehensive report of analyses and recommendations for possible future directions in the AFEC initiative.
 Under the mentorship of Professor Bumjoon Kang, students interviewed local organization leaders, age friendly experts, and community members throughout the semester.
 Access the students' community presentation and final report: UB Masters in Urban Planning Presentation; UB Masters in Urban Planning Report

 AARP Livable Communities featured UB Professor Bumjoon Kang's Urban Planning Studio for Age Friendly Erie County!
 Check out the article A College Course for the Community.